duanH3/pubsub-with-nodejs/README.md

 Step 2.
 Test if server is working.
 Type:
 ---------------
-- node app - The app should run using compute engine.
+- node app      //The app should run using compute engine.

 This sample uses the Gradle build system.